 Trendy stores, a booming cultural life, fascinating architecture, and stylish restaurants reinforce Glasgow's claim to being Scotland's most exciting city.
 After decades of decline, it has experienced an urban renaissance uniquely its own.
 The city’s grand architecture reflects a prosperous past built on trade and shipbuilding.
 Today buildings by Charles Rennie Mackintosh hold pride of place along with the Zaha Hadid–designed Riverside Museum.

 Glasgow (the "dear green place," as it was known) was founded some 1,500 years ago.
-Legend has it that the king of Strathclyde, irate about his wife's infidelity, had a ring he had given her thrown into the river Clyde.
+Legend has it that the king of Strathclyde, irate about his wife's infidelity, had a ring he had given her thrown into the River Clyde.
 (Apparently she had passed it on to an admirer.)
 When the king demanded to know where the ring had gone, the distraught queen asked the advice of her confessor, St. Mungo.
 He suggested fishing for it—and the first salmon to emerge had the ring in its mouth.
 The moment is commemorated on the city's coat of arms.

-During the 19th century the population grew from 80,000 to more than a million.
-And the new prosperity gave Glasgow its grand neoclassical buildings, such as those built by Alexander "Greek" Thomson, as well as the adventurous visionary buildings designed by Charles Rennie Mackintosh and others who produced Glasgow’s Arts and Crafts movement.
+During the 19th century the city's population grew from 80,000 to more than a million.
+The new prosperity gave Glasgow its grand neoclassical buildings, such as those built by Alexander "Greek" Thomson, as well as the adventurous visionary buildings designed by Charles Rennie Mackintosh and others who produced Glasgow’s Arts and Crafts movement.
 The City Chambers, built in 1888, are a proud statement in marble and gold sandstone, a clear symbol of the wealthy and powerful Victorian industrialists' hopes for the future.